Maurice Tarplin

-Maurice Tarplin (April 1, 1911, Boston, Massachusetts – May 12, 1975) was a novelist and a radio actor best known as the narrator of The Mysterious Traveler, employing a voice once described as "eerily sardonic."
+Maurice Tarplin (April 1, 1911, Boston, Massachusetts – May 12, 1975) was an American novelist and a radio actor best known as the narrator of The Mysterious Traveler, employing a voice once described as "eerily sardonic."

 Radio

 Tarplin was a familiar voice as Dr. Weird on The Strange Dr. Weird and Inspector Faraday on Boston Blackie.
 He was heard on numerous other shows, including Valiant Lady, The Shadow, Theater Five, The March of Time (as Winston Churchill), Gangbusters and various soap operas.
 He played Los Angeles District Attorney Richard Hanley on The Guiding Light.
 On Myrt and Marge he played Barnie Belzer, and he was in several episodes of Tom Corbett, Space Cadet.
+He once voiced Agatha Christie's detective Hercule Poirot in the series Murder Clinic.

 Writing

 Tarplin's novel, Seven Casks of Death, was published in the June 1948 issue of Dime Mystery Magazine.

 Television and film

 In later years, Tarplin did voiceovers for TV commercials and worked on the English language soundtracks for foreign films.